How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 What is online course pricing?

-Online course pricing is the process of determining the amount customers are willing to pay for the value they get.
+Online course pricing determines the amount customers are willing to pay for the value they get.
 The price you charge has a direct impact on the overall success of your business.
-Setting your online course price right will not only maximize your profits and bring a feeling of satisfaction but also create a sustainable business in the long run.
+Setting your online course price right will maximize your profits and bring a feeling of satisfaction but also create a sustainable business in the long run.

 Prices determine how much money you make. – Hermann Simon